Hidden Meadows Day Camp

 Ages 5 – 12, full-day only

-We will use our imaginations and search for our favorite mythical creatures in the woods.
-Campers will learn all about the mythical creatures lurking in the parks and create homes for fairies, gnomes and more!
+It’s fantastical out here!
+We will use our imaginations to search for our favorite mythical creatures in the woods.
+Campers will create homes for fairies and gnomes, learn about mythical creatures lurking in the parks, and bring imagination to the forefront of this camp.

 Additional Camp Information: